zaengle/craft-imageguru/docs/02-config.md

 `VolumeTransformSettings` model supports the following properties:

 - `string transformer` - the escaped, namespaced classname of the transformer to use for this volume, and which must match an `enabledTransformer`.
-- `string transformBaseUrl` - the base URL to use for transforms (e.g. CDN hostname), defaults to `/
+- `string transformBaseUrl` - the base URL to use for transforms (e.g. CDN hostname), defaults to `/`.
-- `?string urlSigningSecret` - a secret key to use for signing transform URLs, if required by the transformer.
-If not set, no signing will be applied.
+- `?string urlSigningSecret` - a secret key to use for signing transform URLs, if supported/required by the transformer.
+If not set, URLs will not be signed.
 - `?array defaultParams` - an array of default parameters to apply to all transforms for this volume.
-These will be merged with any params passed to the `getTransformUrl` method, but can be overriden on a per-transform basis.
+These will be merged with any params passed to the `getTransformUrl` method, but can be overridden on a per-transform basis.
 - `?array enforceParams` - an array of parameters that will be enforced on all transforms for this volume.
-These will be merged with any params passed to the `transformUrl` method and will override any params passed to the transformer's `getTransformUrl()` method.
+These will be merged with any params passed to the `transformUrl` method and will override the values of the same param when passed to the transformer's `getTransformUrl()` method.

 Example: